 We live on a planet that is home to seven billion people, and amongst that massive population there are many, many different cultures.
-Some are vegetarian by nature, some vegan by nature, and others eat a lot of meat and animal products, and of course there is a wide range in between.
+Some are vegetarian by nature, some plant-based by nature, others eat a lot of meat and animal products, and of course there is a wide range in between.
 I write this argument, in part because some people believe that veganism is the one and only way, no exceptions.
-That’s totally understandable given many of the horrifying practices that are taking place in our current industrial agriculture system.
+I really understand that mindset, given many of the horrifying practices that are taking place in our current industrial agriculture system.
 It’s easy to come to that conclusion through many of the films that are popular today.

 There’s the factory farming with complete disregard to animals being living beings.
 Chickens are grown too big for them to walk.
 Female chicks are debeaked shortly after birth and the male chicks are thrown into the trash.
 Pigs are grown in cages so small that they never get to stand up.
 Cows never get to graze in the field and barely see the light of day.

 There’s the fact that eating a plant-based diet is the single largest thing that an American do to decrease their environmental impact.
 Raising meat is the single largest contributor to our increasing droughts and our resource depletion.
 A hamburger takes over 600 gallons of water to produce.

 There’s the rainforest deforestation that takes place to raise soy and grains to feed the animals that we eat.